Flipkart: Acquisition by Walmart

+Following the announcement of Walmart's deal, EBay announced that it would sell its stake in Flipkart back to the company for US$1.1 billion and relaunch its Indian operations, citing "a huge growth potential for e-commerce in India."
+SoftBank Group also sold its entire 20% stake to Walmart without disclosing the terms of the sale.
+Walmart's acquisition of a 77% stake in Flipkart was completed on 18 August 2018.
+Walmart also provided US$2 billion in equity funding to the company.

 On 13 November 2018, Flipkart CEO Binny Bansal resigned after facing an allegation of "serious personal misconduct".
 Walmart stated that "while the investigation did not find evidence to corroborate the complainant's assertions against Binny, it did reveal other lapses in judgment, particularly a lack of transparency, related to how Binny responded to the situation."
+Days later, Walmart increased its equity stake in Flipkart to 81.3%.

 2019–2022

 In July 2019, Flipkart launched Samarth program that supported local artisans, weavers, and craftspersons that traditionally are only able to sell locally.
-The Samarth program supports with onboarding and helping them sell their products online beyond their local markets, and across the country.
-Apart from the onboarding, the program also helps with other processes of selling online such as cataloging, warehousing support etc.

-Flipkart invested US$4 million in the customer engagement and rewards platform EasyRewardz - a business-to-business loyalty management platform on 19 November 2019.
-The platform supports the management of loyalty points among banks and brands.
+Flipkart invested US$4 million in the customer engagement and rewards platform EasyRewardz in November 2019.

-In 2020, Flipkart launched Flipkart Wholesale, a novel online marketplace that provided a digital platform for kiranas and MSMEs.
-As a part of the same initiative around Flipkart Wholesale, Flipkart also acquired 100% stake in Walmart India Private Limited operating Best Price cash-and-carry business to further strengthen the wholesale capabilities.
+In 2020, Flipkart launched Flipkart Wholesale, an online marketplace that provided a digital platform for kiranas and MSMEs.
+As a part of the same initiative around Flipkart Wholesale, Flipkart also acquired 100% stake in Walmart India Private Limited operating Best Price cash-and-carry business.

-In July 2020, Flipkart acquired a 27% stake in Arvind Fashions Limited's newly formed subsidiary Arvind Youth Brands for US$35 million.
-Arvind Youth Brands owns the Flying Machine brand.
-Flipkart also rolled out Flipkart Quick, a hyperlocal 90-minute delivery service for product categories such as groceries, home accessories, mobile phones, stationery, and more.
+In July 2020, Flipkart acquired a 27% stake in Arvind Fashions's newly formed subsidiary Arvind Youth Brands for US$35 million.
+Arvind Youth Brands owned the Flying Machine brand.
+Flipkart also rolled out Flipkart Quick, a hyperlocal 90-minute delivery service for product categories such as groceries, home accessories, mobile phones, and stationery.

 In October 2020, Flipkart acquired a 7.8% stake in Aditya Birla Fashion and Retail for US$204 million.
 The following month, Flipkart acquired the intellectual property of gaming startup Mech Mocha for an undisclosed amount.
-The acquisition formed part of Flipkart's plans to gain and retain users by offering casual games.
-In November 2020, Flipkart acquired augmented reality company Scapic, which provides a suite of tools to create and publish augmented reality, virtual reality, and 3D content quickly and without coding.

-As of 2021, the Flipkart app was available in 8 local Indian languages, Gujarati, Bengali, Odia, Hindi, Telugu, Kannada, Marathi and Tamil.
+In November 2020, Flipkart acquired augmented reality company Scapic.

 In April 2021, Flipkart announced the acquisition of the travel booking portal Cleartrip.
-Flipkart also entered the hotel industry for the Indian and global markets.
-The Flipkart Hotels uses Cleartrip API.
-Flipkart acquired Cleartrip's business in Middle East by signing a definitive agreement with Wego - an online market place for travel that operates in middle east and North Africa.
-This included the sale of the website Flyin.com.
+Flipkart also launched Flipkart Hotels using Cleartrip API.
+In 2022, Flipkart sold Cleartrip's business in the Middle East, including the website Flyin.com, to Wego.